kachunchau/kachunchau/content/portfolio/route-one.md

 * Easy to navigate
 * Better conversions

-A modern typeface sans-serif was used to convey strong and indepdent whereas a grid layout lets their product imagery shine.
+Roboto Condensed was the typeface used to reflect their strong and indepdent brand and a serif was used sparingly to hint at their class.
+A grid layout lets their product imagery shine.

 Due to how important the product pages were I had to make sure the main call to action has the highest contrast